“Wow, Danny, you’re like the Freddy Krueger of blogging—wherever I turn, you’re there!”

 I only recently discovered your blog, but as you know, I really like your stuff!
 [ALTERNATIVELY, I’VE BEEN READING FOR A WHILE, ETC.]

 I’ve been thinking about writing a post about [SUBJECT], and it occurred to me that it would be a great fit for your audience.
 Here are a couple of ideas for the headline (which can be changed, of course):

-To get a sense of my writing, you can check out FirepoleMarketing.com, or my recent guest post on Copyblogger – it got over 200 comments and 900 tweets.
+To get a sense of my writing, you can check out Mirasee.com, or my recent guest post on Copyblogger—it got over 200 comments and 900 tweets.

 What do you think?
 Shall I write up a draft?

-I must have emailed about a dozen bloggers – I figured that I probably wouldn’t even hear back from three quarters of them, and most of the rest would be rejections.
-At best, I was hoping to end up with one guest post, or maybe two.
+I emailed about a dozen bloggers, figuring I wouldn’t hear back from three quarters of them, and most of the rest would be rejections.
+At best, I was hoping to end up with one or maybe two guest posts.

 “Oh, crap, they all said yes!”